 One of the unique aspects of Cantina Tramin as a cooperative is that they are relatively small, with only 260 hectares under vine, representing 35% of local vineyards.
 Many of Cantina Tramin’s members hold only one hectare each, earning the majority of their income from apples rather than grapes; only 5% of members sustain themselves entirely on their vineyards.
 Throughout the year, Willi and his colleagues advise members on various viticultural decisions such as which vines to replant, when to harvest and how best to combat disease.
 Quality is continually the watchword with yields set at 30% lower than that permitted by DOC law.

-Once the grapes reach the winery, the emphasis is on longer pressings, coupled with softer pressure, to maintain the intense aromatics.
-Although the oldest tanks are made from concrete lined with stainless steel, more recent tank purchases favored stainless steel tanks that can be divided as needed to accommodate various sized fermentation lots.
+Once the grapes reach the winery, the emphasis is on softer, but lengthier pressing, to maintain their intense aromatics.
+Although the oldest tanks are made from concrete lined with stainless steel, more recent tank purchases favored stainless steel tanks that can be divided as needed to accommodate various-sized fermentation lots.
 Meanwhile, red wines are fermented in large casks, with a preference for punch downs rather than pump-overs.
 The top reds – Pinot Noir and Lagrein – are aged in barriques, with all red wines now being matured for a minimum of two years, qualifying for Riserva level.
 Despite Schiava being the most widely planted red variety in the region, Cantina Tramin is less bullish on this grape.
 Today, the winery has become well regarded for its wines and, in particular, for its Gewürztraminer (see below).
 The wines are marketed in two ranges: Selection and Classic, with the best wines being those in the Selection range.

 The Spice of Life

 As the area’s most historic and important variety, Cantina Tramin is keen to preserve and promote Gewürztraminer.
-Along these lines, the winery manages 57 hectares of Gewürztraminer vines, representing 22% of the coop’s plantings, as compared to just under 11% for the region as a whole.
+Along these lines, the winery manages 57 hectares of Gewürztraminer vines, which represent 22% of the coop’s total plantings, more than double the percentage for the region as a whole.
 In general, the Gewürztraminer grape is known for its powerful aromas of spice, floral and exotic notes such as jasmine and herbal tea, along with tropical fruit and lychee.
 Given its name, the variety is frequently associated with Germany, but it also grows well in Alsace.
 Yet, despite these more well-known links with the grape, the variety understandably performs well in its birthplace.
 Specifically, the extensive sunshine results in higher spice notes, while the volcanic porphyry subsoil and calcareous topsoil promote perfume aromas.

 Not surprisingly, Cantina Tramin knows how to handle this variety and produces several different wines that feature it, from its Classic Gewürztraminer to its Terminum late harvest dessert wine.
 But, the jewel in Cantina Tramin’s crown is its Nussbaumer Gewürztraminer.

-As evidence of the success and acclaim of this wine, it has received more awards for its Gewürztraminer than any other winery in Italy and was awarded Tre Bicchieri, not once or twice, but 23 times.
+As evidence of the success and acclaim of this wine, it has received more awards for its Gewürztraminer than any other winery in Italy and was awarded the Tre Bicchieri (Three Glasses) rating, not once or twice, but 23 times.
 And it was named by Gambero Rosso “as one of the 50 wines which have fundamentally changed the Italian wine scene.”